anefischer/udacity/DL/readme.md

 #### Books:

+Following books are reccomended:
-Grokking Deep Learning by Andrew Trask.
-Use our exclusive discount code traskud17 for 40% off.
+- Grokking Deep Learning by Andrew Trask.
 This provides a very gentle introduction to Deep Learning and covers the intuition more than the theory.
-Neural Networks And Deep Learning by Michael Nielsen.
+- Neural Networks And Deep Learning by Michael Nielsen.
 This book is more rigorous than Grokking Deep Learning and includes a lot of fun, interactive visualizations to play with.
-The Deep Learning Textbook from Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
+- The Deep Learning Textbook from Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 This online book contains a lot of material and is the most rigorous of the three books suggested.

 #### Projects:
 * Predicting Bike-Sharing Patterns (Neural Networks)